Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/CoreTSE/coretse-driver-user-guide.md

 TBI/1000BaseX module within CoreTSE.

 The PHY interface type is selected using the Firmware Catalogue configuration dialogue window.
-This driver supports MII, GMII and TBI interfaces.
+This driver supports MII, GMII, and TBI interfaces.
 See the "PHY Interface Types" sub-section for an explanation of the PHY interface.

 The size of the transmit and receive rings defines the maximum number of transmit and receive packets that can be queued.